dialectique/Mini-Reader-for-The-Hacker-News-website/README.md

   ```

 ### Files description:
-  - `project.py` : this file contains all the code of the command line tool.
+  - `project.py` : this file contains all the code of the command line tool

   - `test_project.py` : this file contains all the tests for project.py, using `pytest`